 As a stimulant, caffeine can definitely increase your energy level.
 Did you know it can decrease it, too?
-It all depends on when and how much caffeine you consume.
+It all depends on how sensitive you are to caffeine, and when and how much you consume.

 Caffeine does help increase alertness, so having a cup of coffee before going to a meeting or starting on a project can help sharpen your mind.
 What about energy drinks?
 While increasingly popular, there's really no magic formula here.
 What gives these drinks their jolt is good old-fashioned caffeine.
 Caffeine content varies widely among energy drinks.
 Many contain as much or more caffeine as a cup of coffee, along with loads of sugar.